 “By our daily conscious contact with God as we under stand God, I believe that my daily efforts at listening to my Higher Power’s word will help me focus in on where I need to change.
 I hope that my depression will always be examined the moment I feel down and blue for no apparent reason.
 If I slow down, take a pencil and write down what I have been thinking of lately, I do believe that my sadness will slowly evaporate – slowly like the early morning fog.

 I will cast away my fears, guilt and resentments by getting them down on paper in front of me.
 On black and white.

 Copyright(c) The Depressed Anonymous Workbook (2009) Depressed Anonymous Publications.
 Louisville, KY.
 Page 27.
 STEP FOUR

-Offer lasts til end of May.
-After that it will resume it’s price of $12.00.
+Offer lasts until the end of May.
+After that it will resume its price of $12.00.